intel/wult/docs/pbe-deploy.rst

    Print debugging information.

 **--kernel-src** *KSRC*
-   Path to the Linux kernel sources to build drivers and eBPF helpers against.
+   Path to the Linux kernel sources to build drivers against.
    The default is '/lib/modules/$(uname -r)/build' on the SUT.
    If '--local-build' was used, then the path is considered to be on the local system, rather than the SUT.